ziming/laravel-myinfo-sg/README.md

 ## Contributing

-A donation is always welcomed, especially if you or your employer makes money with the help of my packages.
+A donation is always welcomed (currently $0), especially if you or your employer makes money with the help of my packages.
 Which I am aware of a couple.